toggled/Hypervis/README.rst

  - Subset-, edge- and Zykov standard drawing of hyperedges.
  - Export visualisation in svg and pdf format.
  - Circular and Square drawing canvas.
- - Shapes of the vertices
+ - Adjusting the shapes of the vertices.
  - Fruchterman-Reingold, Eades and Force-atlas drawing of graphs.